 Consider the wind, waves and visibility.
-Are the design category, size and equipment of your boat, as well as the skills of the skipper and crew, sufficient for the waters you are going to?
+Are the design category, size and equipment of your boat, as well as the skills of the skipper and crew, sufficient for going to the water?

 In strong winds and rough seas all portholes, doors, hatches and vents must be closed to prevent water from getting into/onto the boat.